Agam Puram: Production

 Agam Puram began production at the end of January 2008 with Keerath playing the female lead opposite Shaam with M. Gopalakrishnan financing the film.
 Meenakshi was later cast as the lead actress and worked on this film after Karuppusamy Kuththagaithaarar (2007).
 She played an orphan in the film.
 The film was titled Agam Puram due to the director's passions for literature and also due to the fact that "Agam Puram" means "two-sided", which relates to Shaam's double sided character.
 Shaam became the film's producer in 2010 after M. Gopalakrishnan left the film.
 However, Thirumalai, the film's director, produced the film under his banner T. Creations.
 Shaam worked out to prepare for his role as a gangster.
 The film was shot in Malaysia and Spain.
 Newcomer Megha Khan was cast in the film.

 Soundtrack

 The soundtrack was composed by Sundar C. Babu.
 The song "Onu Mani Rendu Mani" is a folk song.
+The song "Kangalai Parithidum" was shot in Malaysia and "Kangal Modhi" was shot in Venice.